ckp8/HabiTrack/README.md

 This will install all necessary server dependencies, create the containers and get the server and database up and running.

 - Then `cd ../client` to go inside the client folder, followed by a `npm install` to get all the necessary dependencies.
-- After that you can `npm run start` to get the client up and running on your browser.
+- After that you can `npm run start` to get the client up and running.
+Go to `localhost:8000` in your browser to interact with the application

 To shutdown any docker-compose enviroment:
 - `docker-compose stop` to stop containers (databe data will remain intact)